Skip to content

 After the surgery, your healthcare provider may recommend more chemotherapy and/or radiation therapy.
 Chemotherapy and radiation therapy help to kill any remaining cancer cells in the body that might be left after surgery.

-Today, about 80% of people who have osteosarcoma can be cured if the cancer has not spread to other parts of the body.
+Today, about 3 out of 4 of people who have osteosarcoma can be cured if the cancer has not spread to other parts of the body.
 Almost everyone who is treated with limb-sparing surgery ends up with that arm or leg working well.

 Many people who have osteosarcoma will need physical therapy for several months after the surgery.
 If amputation is necessary, rehabilitation may last for much longer.
 There are many new prosthetic treatments now available to help people who have had amputations regain movement and independence.